vegetableclean/plantar_pressure_index_classification/README.md

 ## About / Synopsis

 * The project is about medical image analysis with plantar pressure
+* Now we have about 200 volunteers plantar pressure data
 * Project status: current state I am tring to do image classification to classify the different arch index

 ## Installation